rajesh-nitc/terraform-azure-foundation/README.md

 New project-level subscription can be created using ```base_subscription``` module:
 - Default rg, acr, kv, tfstate, law, budget alerts
 - Github workflow uais: ```infra-cicd```, ```[web/api]-cicd```
-- Roles to workflow uais on subscription
+- Roles to workflow uais at subscription
 - Federation of the workflow uais with github openid auth
-- App uais ```[web/api]``` and roles to app uais on subscription
+- App uais ```[web/api]``` and roles to app uais at subscription
 - App registration for ```web``` and ```api```
 - Azure ad groups
-- Roles to Azure ad groups on subscription
+- Roles to Azure ad groups at subscription
 - Github repository environments and actions environment secrets

 ## Networks